t3ng214/aws-alexa-workshop-ask/README.md

 *	Alexa linking account

-###	Amazon Alexa
+###	Amazon Alexa Demo
-Talk to any Echo device on the table.
-Say, “open personal banker”.
+After the lab, you will be able to build a smart banking system skill that could be used on Alexa APP or any Echo devices.
+Talk to any Echo device and Say, “open personal banker” to start the skill.

 ##	Pre-requisites
 1. You need to bring a laptop.